-- 1. If a student enters the room while or after the bell rings, they are tardy to class. - 2.
-The teacher should then mark them Tardy Unexcused in their attendance software, unless: - a.
-The student has a pass from another staff member or the office - b.
-Special circumstances apply and the teacher decides to mark the student Tardy Excused - 3.
-If a student is 10 minutes late or more to class this will count as an unexcused absence, unless special circumstances apply.
+1. If a student enters the room while or after the bell rings, they are tardy to class.
+The teacher should then mark them Tardy Unexcused in their attendance software.

-V. LEAVING SCHOOL DURING THE DAY (SIGNING OUT)

-- A. Students may not leave school after arrival without signing out on the sign-out sheet in the office.
-The reason for leaving must be stated on the sign-out sheet. - B. Students may not sign out without first securing permission to do so from the principal, counselor, or principal's secretary. - C. Students signing out for pre arranged appointments (doctor-dentist-court appearances, etc.) should have an excuse from a parent or guardian stating time of leaving and reason for leaving.

-D. Students who sign out for reasons of illness will need to contact a parent or guardian by telephone in order to obtain permission to leave school.
-Verbal permission is to be given directly to the principal, counselor, or principal's secretary.

-E. Failure to follow the proper procedure will be considered an unexcused absence or truancy.
+2. If a student is 10 minutes late or more to class this will count as an unexcused absence, unless special circumstances apply.

 VI.
+LEAVING SCHOOL DURING THE DAY (SIGNING OUT)

+- 1. Students may not leave school after arrival without signing out on the sign-out sheet in the office.
+The reason for leaving must be stated on the sign-out sheet. - 2.
+Students may not sign out without first securing permission to do so from the principal, counselor, or principal's secretary. - 3.
+Students signing out for pre arranged appointments (doctor-dentist-court appearances, etc.) should have an excuse from a parent or guardian stating time of leaving and reason for leaving. - 4.
+Students who sign out for reasons of illness will need to contact a parent or guardian in order to obtain permission to leave school.
+Verbal permission is to be given directly to the principal, counselor, or principal's secretary. - 5.
+Failure to follow the proper procedure will be considered an unexcused absence or truancy.

+VII.
 QUESTIONS AND APPEALS

-A. If a parent has a question regarding whether an absence will be considered excused or unexcused, that question should be directed to the Principal.
-The Principal will make decisions regarding special circumstances.
-B. A parent wishing to appeal the registration of an absence may do so to the superintendent.
+If a parent has a question regarding whether an absence will be considered excused or unexcused, that question should be directed to the principal.
+The principal will make decisions regarding special circumstances.
+A parent wishing to appeal the registration of an absence may do so to the superintendent.